 That 23 year old college graduate who was completely fed up with the eating disorder life, is now a 31 year old graduate student working her ass off to try and change the world, starting with myself, day by day and moment by moment.
 I will never lie and say that eating disorder recovery is sunshine, rainbows, and donuts.
 It’s thunderstorms, and sunshowers, and yes- the occasional donut or two.
 Recovery is one of those issues that I wish more people understood or talked about or discussed openly.
 It’s a different process for everyone and that’s why it can be so tricky to navigate.
 It’s different for me everyday.

-My relationship with my body is constantly evolving to say the very least.
+As for me, my relationship with my body is constantly evolving to say the very least.
 Sometimes I fall into a hole of looking at old pictures on Photobucket and all I want to do is then spend the next two hours sobbing about what a mistake I’ve made by being in recovery.
 I’ve gained considerable weight and currently live in a body that I still, even almost 8 years into this journey, automatically call “the new body.”
 Sometimes I actively hate my body.
 Sometimes I don’t.

 However, admitting these things lets the world and myself know that recovery is a process and that there are great strengths to be garnered in talking about your struggles and being open and honest about your feelings.
 To say my relationship with my body is complex would be an understatement, but just like eating disorder recovery, finding acceptance, joy, respect and love for my body, is a journey that I’m happy to be on.